ComputeNepal/learn-c-programming/readme.md

 - The program prints the new values of a and b.

 The swap function works by using pointer arithmetic to access the values of the integers pointed to by ptr1 and ptr2.
 The values are swapped using a temporary variable to avoid losing any data during the swap.
 The original variables a and b are modified indirectly by the function through their pointers.

+## File Handling Questions

+### 1. WAP to input name, roll no, marks of n students and store them in file/ read from file also.

+This is a C program that allows the user to input the name, roll number, and marks of 10 students, and then stores the data in a file.
+The program also reads the data from the file and displays it on the console.

+The program uses a structure studentDetails to define the attributes of each student - name, roll, and marks.
+An array of 10 studentDetails structures is declared using the variable data.

+The main function prompts the user to input the data for 10 students using a for loop.
+The user is prompted to enter the name, roll number, and marks for each student, and the data is stored in the data array.

+Then the program opens a file named "student_details.txt" in append mode using the fopen function.
+It writes the data of 10 students to the file using another for loop and fprintf function.

+After writing the data to the file, the program prints the header for the data to be displayed.
+It then closes the file using the fclose function.

+The program then opens the file again, this time in read mode, and reads the data from the file using a while loop and the fscanf function.
+The data is then displayed on the console using printf function.

+Finally, the program closes the file using the fclose function and returns 0 to exit.